namecoin/StemNS/README.md

 # Proposal 279

-This is an implementation of the "Tor side" of Proposal 279 ("naming layer api") so that actual naming plugins can be tested/prototyped "now" without changing Tor.
+StemNS is an implementation of the "Tor side" of Proposal 279 ("naming layer API") so that actual naming plugins can be tested/prototyped "now" without changing Tor.

-StemNS is a fork of the original [TorNS](https://github.com/meejah/TorNS) by meejah, which is modified to use Stem instead of txtorcon.
+StemNS is a fork of the original [TorNS](https://github.com/meejah/TorNS) by meejah, which is modified to use Stem instead of txtorcon, with some additional security features added.

 # Configuration and usage

-Currently only tag `v0.1.1` of StemNS works correctly.
-This is because of `stem v1.8.0` is not compatible with the current master branch.
+Dependency note: StemNS `master` branch requires Stem v1.9.0 or higher; Stem has not tagged v1.9.0 yet.
+This means that to use StemNS right now (until Stem tags v1.9.0), you should either use it with Stem `master` branch, or use the latest v0.1.x tag of StemNS (which works with Stem v1.8.0).

-It will currently connect to a system Tor daemon on `localhost:9051` or you can change the port to `9151` in `settings_port.py` to react a Tor Browser Bundle instance.
+StemNS will currently connect to a system Tor daemon on `localhost:9051` or you can change the port to `9151` in `settings_port.py` to react a Tor Browser instance.

 Tor must be configured with the following option before launching StemNS: